-If you plan on trapping and have already completed a trapper education course offered through a different venue (another state wildlife management agency or an NMDGF-approved non-state entity), you are required to take the New Mexico Furbearer Law and Species Identification Course.
+If you will set traps and/or snares, and you HAVE PREVIOUSLY taken a trapper education course through a different venue (another state wildlife management agency or an NMDGF-approved non-state entity), you are required to take the 'New Mexico Furbearer Law and Species Identification Course' found in the Trapper Education section on our licensing website.
 To determine whether a trapper education course is approved contact the NMDGF Trapper Education Program: (505) 476-8038.
-The New Mexico Furbearer Law and Species Identification Course specifically on the regulations that must be followed in New Mexico and you must successfully pass a course quiz before a license can be purchased.
+The New Mexico Furbearer Law and Species Identification Course focuses specifically on the regulations that must be followed in New Mexico and you must successfully pass a course quiz before a license can be purchased.